Bug #558

 quality = 2 * (dBm + 100)

-Updated by Hammel over 7 years ago
+Updated by Hammel about 8 years ago

 See this comment on serverfault.
 It mentions different dBm levels for different types of hardware.
 Basically, for PiBox if the dbm signal is -70 to -60 then the signal is good.
 So I could do a "yellow line" above which the BSS is good.

-Updated by Hammel over 7 years ago
+Updated by Hammel about 8 years ago

-• % Done changed from 40 to 70
+- % Done changed from 40 to 70

 Graphing of wifi channels and signal strength is complete.
 Code is committed and pushed.
 Looks pretty good, actually.
 I select colors for the graphics using the golden ratio.